-After due consideration all the other proposed amendments to the Policy on Development Contributions and Financial Contributions were approved as follows:
+The proposed amendments to the Policy on Development Contributions and Financial Contributions include:

 - 1. Deletion of the paragraph referring to applications received prior to 8 May 2004. - 2.
-Quail Rise, Ladies Mile and Kingston added as new contributing areas. - Creation of a single fixed water supply contribution by incorporating the Network Factor Charge. - Updated policy differentials. - Inclusion of two new Development Types retirement villages and childcare centres.

-- 6. Amendment of the Average Unit size to 140m2. - 7.
+Quail Rise, Ladies Mile and Kingston added as new contributing areas. - 3.
+Creation of a single fixed water supply contribution by incorporating the Network Factor Charge. - 4.
+Updated policy differentials. - Inclusion of two new Development Types retirement villages and childcare centres. - 6.
+Amendment of the Average Unit size to 140m2. - 7.
 Inclusion of an explanation of when home occupation will be assessed and how. - 8.
 Inclusion of an explanation for Mixed Use Accommodation. - Updating of the references to the Parks Strategy 2002 to Parks and Open Space Strategy 2017 - 10.
-Updating of the 2015 assessed reserve land values to current land value rates. - 11.
-Inclusion of guidance on when a stormwater remission will not be granted. - 12.
-Extension of the Queenstown water and wastewater scheme boundaries to include Hanley Downs Subdivision, Kingston and Woolshed Road, Kawarau Falls. - Subject to Housing Infrastructure Funding, inclusion of three new water, wastewater and stormwater contributing areas for Kingston Village, Ladies Mile and Quail Rise.
+Updating of the 2015 assessed reserve land values to current land value rates.

+- 11. Inclusion of guidance on when a stormwater remission will not be granted. - 12.
+Extension of the Queenstown water and wastewater scheme boundaries to include Hanley Downs Subdivision, Kingston and Woolshed Road, Kawarau Falls. - 13.
+Subject to Housing Infrastructure Funding, inclusion of three new water, wastewater and stormwater contributing areas for Kingston Village, Ladies Mile and Quail Rise.

-These changes will apply to any application for resource consent, building consent or application for service connection lodged on or after 1 July 2018.
+It is proposed that these changes will apply to any application for resource consent, building consent or application for service connection lodged on or after 1 July 2018.